 Exposure Software tests products with all new host program versions.
 Apple macOS Catalina includes a security update that may affect how your software works.

-These products and use modes have been tested and work well with macOS Catalina.
+These products have been updated and work well with macOS Catalina.

 - Exposure X4 and newer